JosephPrichard/othello-bot/README.md

 `!move move`

-Make a move on the specific file.
+Make a move on the current game.
 Move format is column-row.

 `!view`